spell-music/csound-expression/tutorial/SynthTutorial.md

 They take two additional parameters for release of the note.
-Second argument is a time of the release and the last argument is a finall value.
+Second argument is a time of the release and the last argument is a final value.
 All values for expsegr should be positive.

 For example we can construct a saw that slowly fades out after
 release: